larsjuhljensen/JensenLab/_pages/resources_S1000.md

 * Useful scripts to reproduce the results presented in the publication can be found in this [Github repo](https://zenodo.org/record/7650251#.Y--QPrTMJR4)

-* The codebase used for training the deep learning-based model can be found in this [Github repo](/link/to/github) together with a link to the model used for large-scale tagging of the literature.
+* The codebase for the transformer-based NER tagger can be found [here](https://github.com/jouniluoma/S1000-transformer-ner) and the codebase used for the large scale run [here](https://github.com/jouniluoma/S1000-transformer-tagger)